swaptacular/swpt_accounts/protocol.rst

 6. Actors other than creditors (called *coordinators*), can make transfers from one creditor's account to another creditor's account.
-This can be useful for implementing automated direct debit, and automated exchange systems.
+This can be useful for implementing automated direct debit, and a wide range of other automated exchange systems.
+In fact, when a currency holder (aka creditor) makes a transfer, it is treated as a transfer initiated by a coordinator of type "direct".
+   When a currency issuer (aka debtor) creates new money into existence, this is treated as a transfer initiated by a coordinator of type "issuing".

 It is important to note that the currency issuers (aka the debtors) use the same protocol to communicate with the accounting server as the